BUAASEI/CRAM/README.md

-# REC
+# CRAM
-Requirement Elicitation Card ( to acquire project‘s requirement )
+a tool to acquire and model project's requirement based on multi-view cards